OWASP/HoneySAP/README.md

 Authors
 -------

-The tool was designed and developed by Martin Gallo from SecureAuth Labs team.
+The tool was designed and developed by Martin Gallo from [SecureAuth's Innovation Labs](https://www.secureauth.com/labs/) team, with the help of many contributors.

 Contact